shehab-shahid/Shehab_Portfolio/README.md

 Following Data Analysis projects in Python, I am now furthering my Data Analyst skills in SQL and will then move onto Data Science and Engineering topics.

-The following projects are now underway (in order):
+The following projects are now underway:

-* Excel to MySQL: Analytic Techniques for Business Specialization (Coursera)
 * Scrape any website
-* Project containing Machine Learning (Multiple Linear Regression) and production.
+* Project containing Machine Learning (Multiple Linear Regression) and production
-* Capstone Projects on AWS and Azure (data engineering)
-* Data Structures and Algorithms
+* Google Intro To Data Structures and Algorithms Certificate
+* IBM Data Engineering Certificate
 * Financial modelling and valuation (non-data science)

 # [Forecasting Sales and Identifying Anomalies in Journals for Private Equity Investment](https://github.com/shehab-shahid/Forecasting_Sales_And_Identifying_Anomalies_In_Journals_For_Private_Equity_Invesment)